nojhan/colout/README.md

 ## LIMITATIONS

 Don't use nested groups or colout will duplicate the corresponding input text with each matching colors.

+Using a default colormap that is incompatible with the special colormap's mode will end badly.

 ## EXAMPLES